epam/miew/CONTRIBUTING.md

 gulp serve:demo
 ```

-For developing new features and bug fixes, the `master` branch should be pulled and built upon.
+For developing new features and bug fixes, you should pull the `master` branch.

 ```sh
 # create a branch